tcasey14/Order-Stager-Repository-Correct/README.md

 # PyBMI

 This is a simple body mass index measurer written in Python.
-Enter your weight and height and get yout BMI and weight group.
+Enter your weight and height and get your BMI and weight group.

 ## Usage